-The Company currently owns four U.S. Biphasix[TM] patents which includes one application claiming a priority date of 2007.
+The Company currently owns three U.S. Biphasix[TM] patents which includes one application claiming a priority date of 2007.
 This application was subject to a final office response received in May 2012 and a "Request for a Continuing Application" amendment with prioritized examination (track1) was filed with the United States Patent Trademark Office ("USPTO") in July 2012.
-Final correspondence from the Company was filed in September 2014 with an expectation that an allowance will be granted by the USPTO if the Company's response is satisfactory.
-The Company has three other U.S. Biphasix[TM] patent applications.
-The Company is prosecuting these three applications with a view to further strengthening its patent portfolio for Biphasix[TM] and Topical Interferon 2b.
+This application is now granted by the USPTO.
+The Company has four other U.S. Biphasix[TM] patent applications.
+The Company is prosecuting these four applications with a view to further strengthening its patent portfolio for Biphasix[TM] and Topical Interferon 2b.